bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 {% imgpopup /images/2017-11-03-more-kid-names/hobbit-1.png 50% Dwarves %}

-I got hits for Dain, Nain, Nori, Fili, Balin and Thorin.
+I got hits for Dain, Nain, Nori, Fili, Kili, Balin and Thorin.

-Finally, I dropped out the names that are legitimate first names in cultures outside the United States:
+I dropped out the names that are legitimate first names in cultures outside the United States:

 * Dain (Latvia and Lithuania)
 * Balin (India, from Hindi)
 * Nori (Japan)

-That left Nain, Fili and Thorin.
+That left Nain, Fili, Kili and Thorin.

 {% imgpopup /images/2017-11-03-more-kid-names/hobbit-2.png 50% Dwarves %}

+I found graphing **Fili** and **Kili** together to be... well, a little strange, frankly.

+{% imgpopup /images/2017-11-03-more-kid-names/fili-kili.png 50% Fili-Kili %}

-There were 5 boys named **Thorin** born in 1968; they'd be just shy of 50 now.
-Meanwhile, 112 Thorins were born in 2014.
-112!
+But, check it out: There were 5 boys named **Thorin** born in 1968; they'd be just shy of 50 now.
+Meanwhile, 114 Thorins were born in 2014, 156 were born in 2015, and 136 were born in 2016.
+That's 406 Thorins in just three years.
 (I guarantee at least one joker gave some young Thorin oaken shield—or, even better, a log—as a first birthday present.)

+{% imgpopup /images/2017-11-03-more-kid-names/thorin.png 50% Thorin %}

 ## Conclusion